-Ken Thompson: That was to get the - out of the curves that we talked about earlier about what apply means.
-Why you'd have bell playing at four-ply against bell at five-ply, and four against six, and six against four and five.
-And then you pretend like these different bells, at different ply's, are in a tournament and you'd rate the tournament, and you'd get a rating per ply for each of the - and then you'd get this typical lasimtodic thing.
-And the range that we were doing was 100 points per \\\\\.
+Ken Thompson: That was to get the curves that we talked about earlier about what a ply means.
+Why you'd have Belle playing at four-ply against Belle at five-ply, and four against six, and six against four and five.
+And then you pretend like these different Belles, at different plies, are in a tournament and you'd rate the tournament, and you'd get a rating per ply for each of the - and then you'd get this typical asymptotic thing.
+And the range that we were doing was 100 points per ply.

 Q: Okay.
 That's where that came from, okay.
-So actually, some of that brings me to one of the more Meta questions in here which is the brute force versus artificial intelligence thing.
+So actually, some of that brings me to one of the more meta-questions in here which is the brute force versus artificial intelligence thing.
 So, you were clearly on one side of this, perhaps it's worth talking about how you came to believe that was the right thing to do.

 Ken Thompson: Because you can't afford to make a mistake.
 And the deeper you go, the more you can't.
-Plus, alpha beta is so good that it takes you one unit of time to evaluate one move if think is the best move, right?
-It takes you one more unit of time to - with that as a basis value in the alpha beta, the alpha value; in the alpha beta search it takes you one more unit of time to prove that all the rest are less at the same depth.
-So I mean it's so - this algorithm is so dominating that it just doesn't make sense to try to do better than that because once you have a good move and on evaluation it's so much - so easy in computation to use that value to prove, you know bounds proof, on all the other moves that you don't have.
-And you never have to you're sorry when you do that.
-So it's, the truth is that there is a melding of these two ways now.
+Plus, alpha beta is so good that it takes you one unit of time to evaluate one move if you think it's the best move, right?
+It takes you one more unit of time to - with that as a basis value in the alpha beta, the alpha value - in the alpha beta search it takes you one more unit of time to prove that all the rest are less at the same depth.
+So I mean it's so - this algorithm is so dominating that it just doesn't make sense to try to do better than that because once you have a good move and on evaluation it's so much - so easy in computation to use that value to prove a bounds proof on all the other moves that you don't have.
+And you never have to "you're sorry" when you do that.
+So it's... the truth is that there is a melding of these two ways now.
 The current method is to do massive extensions down the main lines and then search the - with some different kind of proof.
-There's these no move generators is the big algorithm now.
-That, if in this exchange, this you know, inside the computer you're playing yourself, you know, you make these moves and the idea is that if at some point you think you're doing okay and so you just pass and let the opponent have a move without you doing anything.
+There's these known-move generators is the big algorithm now.
+That, if in this exchange, this ..., inside the computer you're playing yourself, ... you make these moves and the idea is that if at some point you think you're doing okay and so you just pass and let the opponent have a move without you doing anything.
 It's like testing for the position for a threat.
 And if he can't do anything, if he can't exceed this alpha value with two moves in a row, then he's got a lousy position.